SQL Server: Job complete does not always mean job success!

 by Henry Kaye | July 14, 2018

 The result of this failure was a gradual decline in server response times.
-Initially this was interpreted as being due to steady increasing load, which could only be addressed by increasing resources such as hardware, memory and storage, and maybe a whole new infrastructure.
+Initially, this was interpreted as being due to steadily increasing load, which could only be addressed by increasing resources such as hardware, memory and storage, and maybe a whole new infrastructure.

 The AimBetter way

 AimBetter monitors hundreds of processes both inside the SQL engine and in the operating environment in real-time and will detect the occurrence of any condition where a metric returns a value that crosses a threshold.
 Using the Query Analysis process in the first place, an examination of the screen presented below will show that AimBetter detected an issue with the ROLLBACK TRANSACTION process, which is flagged as an exception on our console.

 However, the SQL Server log show no abnormal behavior, and reports the Archive process as having run successfully at the same time:

 In discussion with the customer, they explained that in the Archiving process they use the TRY – CATCH clause to invoke the rollback on exception.
 What is evident here is that the worst scenario has come up – the procedure failed internally and rollback of the archived rows back into the production table missed some data, even though the procedure reported a success.

 The effect was bad performance, worsening slowly day by day simply because there was no warning.
 There was a time they thought to upgrade the server “due the data usage growth” since nothing pointed to a deeper cause.
 Along came AimBetter, and in less than one day we found the reason, using the single Query Analysis screen seen above.
 The logical fix we followed was simple:

 - AimBetter identified an exceptionally long Query – 30 minutes compared with 3 minutes on a prior run

 - We advised to KILL this query and to fix the code that invoked it